Nabla7/TOg-State-Machines-and-Computability/README.md

 - Arbitrary Precision Assumption and its practical caveat:
 A critical aspect of the proof is the assumption of arbitrary precision for internal representations.
 This is particularly important for storing and manipulating positional encodings in Transformers.
 However, in practical implementations, neural networks operate with fixed precision due to hardware constraints.
 Therefore, when fixed precision is used, the Transformer loses its Turing completeness, as the effect of positional encodings becomes equivalent to just increasing the size of the input alphabet​​.

+### Overview of concepts to talk about in tentative order:

+-from wikipedia on Universal Turing Machine:
+> A universal Turing machine can calculate any recursive function, decide any recursive language, and accept any recursively enumerable language.
+According to the Church–Turing thesis, the problems solvable by a universal Turing machine are exactly those problems solvable by an algorithm or an effective method of computation, for any reasonable definition of those terms.
+For these reasons, a universal Turing machine serves as a standard against which to compare computational systems, and a system that can simulate a universal Turing machine is called Turing complete.